-For each downgrade, you can:
+For each downgrade, you can choose one of these three options:

-- convert a C to a B,
+- · convert a C to a B

-- · convert a B to an A,
+- · convert a B to an A

-- or simply discard an A die from the pool.
+- discard an A die from the pool

 Again, your choice.
 Downgrading three dice?
 Do this three times.